Tom Holland (author): Personal life

 Holland married Sadie, a midwife, on 31 July 1993.
 The couple have two daughters and live in Brixton, London.

-He is the great-nephew of the Olympic cyclist Charles Holland, the first Englishman to complete the Tour de France.
+He is the great-nephew of the Olympic cyclist Charles Holland, one of the first Englishmen to ride the Tour de France.

-In 2016 Holland was elected a Fellow of the Royal Society of Literature.

-He is a Member of the Board of the British Library and a Trustee of the British Museum.
+In 2016 Holland was elected a fellow of the Royal Society of Literature.
+In 2026, he was appointed the inaugural 'Bede Librarian', an honorary role at Durham Cathedral.
+He is a member of the board of the British Library and a trustee of the British Museum.

-He is a keen cricket fan and player and a bowler (medium-slow) for the Authors XI team, which is composed of prominent British writers.
+He is a cricket fan and player and a bowler (medium-slow) for the Authors XI team, which is composed of British writers.
 He contributed a chapter to The Authors XI: A Season of English Cricket from Hackney to Hambledon, a 2013 book collectively written by the team about their first season playing together.
 He also wrote an article for the Financial Times about receiving batting training from his cricketing hero, Alastair Cook.